 Identity of the engraver is unknown.
 Lost is any reference authenticating the identity of "W. S. & Co."
-However, I believe information for the previous piece (1876 [25]) gives sufficient evidence this plaque was produced at the Centennial in 1876 by the William Sellers Company of Philadelphia - a firm which would continue until 1947.
+However, I believe the following gives sufficient evidence this plaque was produced at the Centennial in 1876 by the William Sellers Company of Philadelphia - a firm which would continue until 1947.